j-nikki/loltui/README.md

 # loltui

 This is a proof-of-concept LoL assistant using a TUI-interface.
-When you join a lobby it tells the following.
+When you join a lobby it shows the following about each of the players.

-- 5 most recent ranked game outcomes
+- Recent ranked game outcomes
-- Champion points for hovered champion
+- Mastery points for hovered champion
+- Last season end rank and current rank

 See LICENSE for terms of use.